microsoft/ML-For-Beginners/5-Clustering/1-Visualize/README.md

 Deepen your understanding of Clustering techniques in this [Learn module](https://docs.microsoft.com/learn/modules/train-evaluate-cluster-models?WT.mc_id=academic-15963-cxa)
 ## Getting started with clustering

-[Scikit-Learn offers a large array](https://scikit-learn.org/stable/modules/clustering.html) of methods to perform clustering.
+[Scikit-learn offers a large array](https://scikit-learn.org/stable/modules/clustering.html) of methods to perform clustering.
 The type you choose will depend on your use case.
 According to the documentation, each method has various benefits.
-Here is a simplified table of the methods supported by Scikit-Learn and their appropriate use cases:
+Here is a simplified table of the methods supported by Scikit-learn and their appropriate use cases:

 | Method name                  | Use case                                                               |
 | :--------------------------- | :--------------------------------------------------------------------- |